jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/filters/index.md

 ## Name Filter

-You can choose to only show credentials where name contains a specifed string.
+You can choose to only show credentials where AWS Secret name contains a specifed string.
 This can be useful if you use namespacing in your AWS Secret name.
+Note: `name` relates to the name given to the AWS Secret which aligns with the Jenkins Credential ID.

 Example:
 AWS Secret is namespaced for Jenkins integration environment.